-This studio-driven program is part of Parsons' School of Design Strategies (SDS), and shares a 12-credit core curriculum with the 36-credit, research-based MA Theories of Urban Practice program.
-Explore our
+This studio-driven program is part of Parsons' School of Design Strategies (SDS) and shares a 12-credit core curriculum with the 36-credit research-based MA Theories of Urban Practice program.

 The Master of Science degree is awarded for completion of 60 credits.
 A maximum of six credits can be transferred from another institution.
 Students must maintain a 3.0 cumulative grade point average and fulfill all requirements in a timely manner.